Tips for Getting a Good Night's Sleep

 - Take a bath

-It could be, however, that you need to take a closer look at the aspects of your life that are causing you stress and sleeping difficulties.
+It could be, however, that you need to take a closer look at the aspects of your life that cause you stress and sleeping difficulties.

 If you are at all concerned with any difficulties you may have with stress or sleeping, it is always a good idea to seek professional help.

-The Sleep Council recommend changing your bed and mattress every seven years.
-However,
+The National Bed Federation recommend changing your bed and mattress every seven years.

-Maybe you're not getting a good night's sleep because your bed is not big enough for your needs.
+Maybe you're not getting a good night's sleep because your bed isn't big enough for your needs.

-Why not check out our page, what size mattress do I need? for further advice and information.
+Check out our mattress and bed size guide for further advice and information.

 Perhaps your mattress no longer offers you the right level of support.

 Firmness preference is a highly personal choice.
-You might like to visit our page, what firmness is right for me? for more help and advice.
+You might like to visit our mattress firmness guide for more help and advice.